celanthe/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/GroupCreateName.png)

-The next step is to add devices to the group from the *Default group *(in this screen called *All devices*).
-This means you first have to remove any devices you want in the new group from any other group they are in to put them in the Default group.
-To move devices into your new group from the Default group, click the checkbox to the left of the names of the devices that need to be moved and click **Add Selected**, or for a single device once it is selected click on the + button that appears to the right.
+The next step is to add devices to the group from the *Default group *(in this screen called *'All Devices'*).
+You will first have to remove any devices you want in the new group from any other group they are in, in order to put them in the Default group.
+To move devices into your new group from the Default group, click the checkbox to the left of the names of the devices that need to be moved and click **Add Selected**, or for a single device once it is selected, click on the + button that appears to the right.

 ![Groups](./assets/NewConsole/GroupAddDevices.png)